 What is Index Bloat?

-Index bloat is one of the most common SEO problems that websites, especially ecommerce sites, face today.
+Index bloat is one of the most common technical SEO problems that websites, especially ecommerce sites, face today.

 It occurs whenever Google indexes pages that should not be indexed.
 Index bloat can happen to almost any website as a result of pagination issues, having secure and non-secure versions of your site indexed, or even allowing your WordPress blog categories, tags, and archives to be indexed by Google.